-In case you haven't noticed, researchers tell us that sex drive is different between men and women.
+In case you haven't noticed, researchers tell us that sexual drive is different between men and women.
 Duh!

-Men notoriously throughout history have been the sexual predators.
-Researchers have all found that men think about sex many times more often than women do.
-Here are some differences between men's and women's sex drive:
+Men notoriously throughout history have been the predators.
+Researchers have all found that men think about "it" many times more often than women do.
+Here are some differences between men's and women's drive for intimacy and passion: